ysugimoto/doorkeeper/README.md

 Webhook server will start on "http://localhost:9000".
 You can change listen port by setting `PORT` environment variable.

+## Webhook Secret

+Regarding request comes from expected Github webhook, you need to generate secret and verify signature for each request.
+Generate random secret and set environment variable named `WEBHOOK_SECRET`, and full out secret value in Github webhook secret input.

 ## PullRequest validation rules

 Webhook server will validate your PullRequest title and description, then you can customize validation rules by putting `.doorkeeper.yml` on your repository root.
 Example setting file is following: